 In a recent study commissioned by Freelancers Union, 69 percent of self-employed workers affirmed that new technology has made finding gigs easier.
 Freelance websites and job boards have blown open the gates to consistent and steadier income for non-traditional workers of many backgrounds.

-But if anything, the modern freelancer has perhaps too many options!
-We have so many resources we can build profiles on, network within and pitch our services from that the self-employed professional faces some serious option paralysis out of the gate.
+But if anything, the modern freelancer has too many options!
+We have so many platforms to build profiles on, network within and pitch our services from that the self-employed professional faces serious option paralysis.

-In response, we’ve once again updated our encompassing and critical list of best freelance websites and marketplaces for the independent contractor.
+In response, we’ve once again updated our comprehensive list of best freelance websites and marketplaces for the independent contractor.

 Exciting newcomers: The best new freelance websites

 2017 is a very exciting year for new presences in the project-based market.
 The platforms below represent a new breed of more selective, seller-focused freelance marketplaces that bring fresh ideas and opportunities to a hungry talent pool.

 They may not be the biggest names on the scene, but that certainly isn’t all that counts!
 The best freelance websites in 2017 are the ones that offer innovation, specificity, fairness and quality to users on both sides of the aisle, and in that regard, the choices below definitely deliver.
 Don’t sleep on these!